We are going to make sustainable steel

 Green

-From 2030, we will emit five million tonnes less CO2 every year.
-To do so, we will switch from coal to natural gas and later to hydrogen (as soon as it is sufficiently available).
+We will switch from coal to natural gas and later to hydrogen (as soon as it is sufficiently available).
 This will reduce our CO2 emissions by 40% and make a serious contribution to achieving the Dutch climate goals.
 With this reduction, we offset the CO2 footprint of 385,000 Dutch people a year.

 Particulate matter emissions and drift will be drastically reduced.
 In addition to existing measures, we want to cover a large part of our raw materials.
 This concerns raw materials that are still needed to make green steel.
 In addition, we are working hard already to reduce nitrogen oxide emissions.
 This includes the largest DeNOx plant in the country, which will be linked to the Pellet Plant.
 As a result, NOx emissions at that plant will be reduced by around 80%.